ci4r/ASL-Sequential-Dataset/README.md

 ### Raw Data and Pre-processing

 Raw data of the RF measurements are also available under `Raw data/ASL Sequential Raw Files.zip` (~1.3 TB).
 Top scripts `data_collect_trigger_v2.m` and `data_collect_trigger_v3_revision.m` can be used to create the different input representations.
 Each recording consists of 5 repetitions of a sequence and is split into 3 .bin files (1gb, 1gb, 180mb).
 The aforementioned top scripts first reads these 3 data files and extract the radar data cube (RDC) of each of them.
-Then concatenate, and split them into 5 sequences.
+Then concatenate them in slow-time dimension, and split them into 5 sequences.
 Splitted sequences are then processed individually and different input representations are generated.
 Note that extraction of envelopes are done explicitly by `Find_envelopes.m` script.

 Should you have any questions about the dataset, please contact Dr. Sevgi Zubeyde Gurbuz (szgurbuz@ua.edu).